 We also have Dr Stuart Phillips’ landmark research showing that hypertrophy training stimulates more muscle protein synthesis than strength training.
 This explains how over time, hypertrophy training would yield more muscle growth than strength training.

 The next question is: what could explain the outlier results from the Mangine study?
-I think it could be the rest times.
+I think it could be the rest times between sets.
 Rest times shorter than 2 minutes reduce muscle growth (study), so the difference in muscle growth could have less do with the reps per set, more to do with the shorter rest times.
 Mind you, it’s hard to know for sure.

 Greg Nuckols, MA, also reviewed all of the research comparing strength training and hypertrophy training.
 He found that hypertrophy training produces 10–15% more muscle growth than strength training, which still gives hypertrophy training the advantage, albeit a much smaller one.
 He suspects that sets ranging from 4–40 reps stimulate similar amounts of muscle growth.
 He still recommends focusing on hypertrophy training for gaining muscle size, as well as recommending that powerlifters spend more of time training like bodybuilders.
 However, this has more to do with hypertrophy training allowing people to handle more hard work per workout and per week, as we’ll discuss below.